 – Condition of peasants, condition of women

-– Evolution of the Sikh community and the Khalsa Panth
+– Evolution of the Sikh community and the Khalsa Panth - Culture in the Mughal Empire:

 – Persian histories and other literature